The Grinch Vanilla Cake Roll is made with vanilla cake with a vanilla cheesecake whipped cream filling all wrapped around a pink cake heart.

 They died around Christmas and it’s why he hates Christmas.

-He just happens to be the prince of Whoodovia, which is where the town of Whooville is.
+He just happens to be the prince of Whodovia, which is where the town of Whoville is.

 Their small European country is known for its skiing.

 Sadly, the Grinch’s only relative, his brother, the king, is dying of late stage heart disease (runs in the family).

 The Grinch finds out in order for him to get to be king he has to take a bride.

 Not liking any of the Whoville ladies the Grinch heads to the United States to find a bride.

 If he doesn’t he has to marry someone he doesn’t know or love.

 Through a series of bad events the Grinch gets stranded in a small town in Wisconsin.